-Japan's Minister for Industry and International Trade, Mr. Yashurio Nakasone, visited both Iran and Britain this week.
+Background: Japan's Minister for Industry and International Trade, Mr. Yashurio Nakasone, visited both Iran and Britain this week.
 His missions are part of Japan's current diplomatic drive to ensure regular supplies of oil and other natural resources, form abroad.

 An increase in Japan's economic involvement with Iran is expected to follow Mr. Nakasone's visit on Tuesday (January 8th).
 His Government's investment interest is linked to the fact that Iran is supplying more than 40 per cent of Japan's crude oil imports.